tajhini/csc-249-p4-diy-ping-traceroute/README.md

 2. Why do you think you observe this trend (or lack thereof)?

 ## Deliverables
-Your work on this project must be submitted for grading by WEDNESDAY 11/8 at 11:59PM.
-Extensions may be obtained by following the late submission policy [https://docs.google.com/document/d/1Fx0iviSFzelwKQWx-QmeSulg4MwX9xXS].
+Your work on this project must be submitted for grading on the last day of classes - THURSDAY DECEMBER 14th at 11:59PM.
+Because this is the last day of the class before finals, **no extensions will be available.** Work submitted after the due date will not be graded and will receive a score of zero.

 All work must be submitted via Gradescope.
+This project counts for 15 points towards your final course grade.

 You must submit these work products: